How to Keep a Bed Frame from Sliding on the Floor

 Yes, you can use several household items to stop bed sliding without spending any money.
 Folded towels placed under each bed leg create immediate friction on slippery floors using items you already own.

-Old yoga mats cut into squares make perfect non-slip pads that grip both your bed and the floor.
+Old exercise mats cut into squares make perfect non-slip pads that grip both your bed and the floor.
 Wine corks sliced into discs provide natural grip similar to store-bought solutions but cost nothing if you save them after opening bottles.

 Even rubber shelf liner from your kitchen can be repurposed as an effective bed gripper in just minutes.